danwerner21/UniFLEX/README.md

 Drop me an email and we will see how to arrange things.

 One last word of advise: If you plan to build this project, invest in a good soldering iron, if you have it not already!!

+2021-11-03: I posted a photo of a minimal UniFLEX hardware system.
+It has CPU09MM3 (CPU and memory management), CPU09MON (UniBUG ROM, timer, system RAM and console port) and CPU09ID6 (DMA capable IDE interface)